apache/sedona/docs/setup/cluster.md

 ## Preliminary

-1. Set up password-less SSH on your cluster.
-Each master-worker pair should have bi-directional password-less SSH.
+1. Set up a password-less SSH on your cluster.
+Each master-worker pair should have bidirectional password-less SSH.
 2. Make sure you have installed JRE 1.8 or later.
 3. Add the list of your workers' IP address in ./conf/slaves
-4. Besides the necessary Spark settings, you may need to add the following lines in Spark configuration files to avoid Sedona memory errors:
+4. Besides the necessary Spark settings, you may need to add the following lines in the Spark configuration files to avoid Sedona memory errors:

 In `./conf/spark-defaults.conf`